gitrdm/gokando/docs/tutorials/getting-started.md

-## Getting started with gokando
+## Getting started with gokanlogic

-This short page shows a minimal example of creating a model and variables using the gokando `minikanren` package.
+This short page shows a minimal example of creating a model and variables using the gokanlogic `minikanren` package.
 The examples below are extracted from the project's Example tests and include deterministic `// Output:` blocks so they can be verified automatically.

 ### Create a model and variables